linode/docs/docs/security/securing-your-server.md

     This can be done using [WinSCP](http://winscp.net/).

+3. Now exit and log back into your Linode.
+If you specified a passphrase for your RSA key, you'll need to enter it.

 ### SSH Daemon Options

-1. Now log back into your Linode.
-If you specified a passphrase for your RSA key, you'll need to enter it.

-2.  **Disallow root logins over SSH.** This requires all SSH connections be by non-root users.
+1.  **Disallow root logins over SSH.** This requires all SSH connections be by non-root users.
 Once a limited user account is connected, administrative privileges are accessible either by using `sudo` or changing to a root shell using `su -`.

     {: .file-excerpt}